Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 Edging Isn't Just a Tease — It's a Serious Relapse Risk

-If you’ve tried quitting porn before, you probably already know: edging is the silent killer of your progress.
-It doesn’t feel like a full relapse, but it keeps you stuck in the same addictive cycle, just slower and more quietly.
-When you edge, you’re not “kind of” clean.
-You’re still on the same neural pathways as before, just feeding them smaller doses.
-And your brain doesn’t forget it.
-If you keep dancing with temptation, you’ll keep falling.
+If you've tried quitting porn before, you already know: edging is the silent killer of your progress.
+It doesn't feel like a full relapse, but it keeps you stuck in the same addictive cycle — just slower and quieter.
+When you edge, you're not "kind of" clean.
+You're still on the same neural pathways as before, just feeding them smaller doses.
+And your brain doesn't forget.
+If you keep dancing with temptation, you'll keep falling.

 Commit to Full Abstinence — No More Middle Ground